0xcert/framework/docs/connectors/asset-management-guide.md

 });
 ```

-Here we specified `receiverId` as `provider.accountId` meaning we are transfering this asset to ourselfs.
-Change the receiverId to some other address so that the asset will actually change ownership.
+Here, we specified `receiverId` as `provider.accountId`, which means we are transferring this asset to ourselves.
+Change the receiverId to another address so that the asset will change ownership.

-Then you can again check if it was succesfully transfered by checking who the new owner is.
+Verify that the asset has been successfully transferred by checking who its new owner is.

 ```ts
 const ownerId = await assetLedger.getAssetAccount('100');